Jalaibee: Casting

 In interview with The National, director said: "The casting was done with my casting director Ehtesham Ansari, who has also styled everyone in the film.
 There were a couple of people I had in mind when I was writing every character.
 Some of them didn’t work out, some did.
 One who did work out was Ali Safeena, who plays Bugga.
 He is the narrator of the story and I could always see him as Bugga.
 I knew from the start that I didn’t want any big names in my film.
 It’s not to take anything away from them, but I wanted to broaden the horizon a bit.
 We have a lot of talented actors and actresses who never get a chance to appear on the big screen because not that many films are being made."

 Filming

-Jalaibee is produced by Eman Bente Syed of Sermad Films and executive producer of film is Murtaza Shah of Redrum Films.
-Shooting started from summer 2013 in Islamabad and it took to Karachi after finishing Lahore shoot.
+Jalaibee is produced by Eman Bente Syed of Sermad Films and the executive producer of the film is Murtaza Shah of Redrum Films.
+Shooting started in the summer 2013 in Islamabad and it took to Karachi after finishing the Lahore shoot.
 Film production designers Nida Akbar Khan and Khurram Syed designed set worth Rs.
-7 million for Jalaibee in Eastern Studios Karachi and Ever New Studios, Lahore where film's last few scenes and a song was filmed.
-Sets were Constructed by Aqeel ur Rehman of Set & Act.
-Film shooting session ended in September 2014.
-The film was shot by Arri Alexa by which blockbuster films like Gravity, Skyfall and Iron Man 3 were shot.
+7 million for Jalaibee in Eastern Studios Karachi and Ever New Studios, Lahore where the film's last few scenes and a song were filmed.
+Sets were constructed by Aqeel ur Rehman of Set & Act.
+The film shooting session ended in September 2014.
+The film was shot using an Arri Alexa which was used to shoot blockbuster films like Gravity, Skyfall and Iron Man 3 were shot.
 Jalaibee is part animated film, edited by Rizwan AQ, artwork of which is illustrated by Babrus Khan in Lahore.
-VFX of the film is done by London based Sharp Image.
+VFX of the film is done by a London based Sharp Image.